 Technical Profile: EDR Killer TTPs

 DragonForce affiliates have been consistently observed deploying EDR killers before payload execution.
-The technique has evolved through several generations:
+The technique has evolved through several generations.

-Generation 2 (2024–2025): Abuse of legitimate security tooling — specifically, the RogueKiller Anti-Rootkit Driver.
+The second generation (2024–2025) abused legitimate security tooling — specifically, the RogueKiller Anti-Rootkit Driver.
 RogueKiller is a benign tool; its driver is signed and not on blocklists.
 DragonForce loaded it and then abused its IOCTL interface to terminate EDR processes by PID.
 This technique initially evaded many vendor blocklists because the driver itself is legitimate.

-Generation 3 (2025–2026): Driverless EDR killing via script-based abuse of legitimate anti-rootkit and process manipulation APIs.
+The third generation (2025–2026) moved to driverless EDR killing via script-based abuse of legitimate anti-rootkit and process manipulation APIs.
 Groups including DragonForce, RansomHouse, and MedusaLocker have been observed using commercial EDR killers sourced from underground markets — pre-built tools that abstract the underlying technique and are updated frequently to evade detection.

 2026 Targeting Profile